-10.1.3.1 In 2011, the tax authorities after conducting sales tax and federal excise duty audit for the period July 2008 to June 2009 and post refund audit for the period September and October 2008 raised sales tax and federal excise duty demands amounting to Rs.
+10.1.3.1 In 2011, the tax authorities after conducting sales tax and FED audit for the period July 2008 to June 2009 and post refund audit for the period September and October 2008 raised sales tax and FED demands amounting to Rs.
 1,843,529 thousand including penalty through several orders.
-In 2012 and 2013, the tax authorities also conducted sales tax and federal excise duty audit for period July 2009 to December 2009 and January 2011 and December 2011 and raised additional sales tax and federal excise duty demands amounting to Rs.
+In 2012 and 2013, the tax authorities also conducted sales tax and FED audit for period July 2009 to December 2009 and January 2011 and December 2011 and raised additional sales tax and FED demands amounting to Rs.
 1,093,370 thousand and Rs.
 2,902,486 thousand including penalty, respectively.

-These demands primarily arose on account of (i) disallowing input tax against zero rated supplies; (ii) levying FED on license fee, group service fee and trademarks and manifestation fee; (iii) levying sales tax on difference in output sales tax as per return and financial statements; (iv) sales tax on lubricants paid on the value of supply instead of retail price as mentioned on packs; and (v) unlawful adjustment of input sales tax.
+These demands primarily arose on account of (i) disallowing input tax against zero rated supplies; (ii) levying FED on license fee, group service fee and trademarks and manifestation fee; (iii) levying sales tax on difference in output sales tax as per return and financial statements; (iv) sales tax on lubricants paid on the value of supply instead of retail price as mentioned on packs; and (v)unlawful adjustment of input sales tax.

-In 2012, the tax authorities have adjusted sales tax demand of Rs.
+In 2012, the tax authorities adjusted sales tax demand of Rs.
 173,799 thousand pertaining to September 2008 against sales tax refundable.
-The Company in response to the aforementioned orders filed appeals and sought stay against the demands with the CIR (Appeals), ATIR and High Court.
-The appeal for October 2008 has been decided in favour of the Company by the ATIR whereas appeals for July 2008 to June 2009 and July 2009 to December 2009 have been decided on most of the grounds in favour of the Company by CIR (Appeals) except for issue of FED on dealers joining fee and income from Company Owned Company Operated (COCO) sites.
-Appeal on such issue was filed by the Company with the ATIR which has remanded back the matter to the tax authorities for fresh adjudication.
+The Company in response to the aforementioned orders filed appeals and sought stay against the demands with the CIR (Appeals), ATIR and High Court of Sindh.
+The appeals for September and October 2008 were decided in favour of the Company by the ATIR whereas appeals for July 2008 to June 2009 and July 2009 to December 2009 were decided on most of the grounds in favour of the Company by CIR (Appeals) except for issue of FED on dealers joining fee and income from Company Owned Company Operated (COCO) sites.
+Appeal on such issue was filed by the Company with the ATIR which remanded back the matter to the tax authorities for fresh adjudication.
+During the year, the ATIR also decided the appeal filed by the tax authorities for the period July 2009 to December 2009 wherein all issues involved in the appeal were once again remanded back to the authorities for fresh examination.

 The CIR (Appeals) whilst deciding sales tax appeal for the period January 2011 to December 2011 set-aside all matters involved in appeal and directed the tax authorities to re-examine the same in line with his directives.
 The Company filed an appeal on the matter before the ATIR, which in its order, has maintained the stance taken by CIR (Appeals).
-The Company in response to the order of ATIR, filed a reference application with High Court of Sindh, which through an ad-interim order restrained tax authority from passing an order.
+The Company in response to the order of ATIR, filed a reference application with the High Court of Sindh, which through an ad-interim order restrained tax authorities from passing an order.